Wall Street falls after gloomy economic data, bank earnings

 Disappointing bank earnings are weighing on sentiment as well as prospects for the rest of the earnings season, said Paul Nolte, portfolio manager at Kingsview Investment Management in Chicago.

-The CBOE volatility index rose after closing Tuesday at its lowest level since March 5.
-The S&P tech sector fell 2.1per cent and was the biggest drag on the benchmark index.
+The CBOE volatility index rose after closing on Tuesday at its lowest level since Mar 5.
+The S&P tech sector fell 2.1 per cent and was the biggest drag on the benchmark index.

 J.C.
 Penney Co Inc slumped as sources said the retailer was exploring filing for bankruptcy protection after the virus outbreak upended its turnaround plans.